BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-05-mass-rename-classes.md

 Select all files and open Multi-Rename Tool (Ctrl+M).
 In the dialog I was using a regular expression to match files starting with "c" or "C" and the rest of the filename beginning with a capital letter.
-If you specify a group in that regular expression in curly brackets, you can refer to it by it's number in the "Replace with" field.

     Search for: [cC]([A-Z].*\.cs)

     Replace with: $1

-You can also preview the changes to be sure you rename everything as you planned:

 ![alt text](https://github.com/BalintPogatsa/BalintPogatsa.github.io/raw/master/img/step3_mass_rename_prefixed_class.png "Rename files")